anthonysharpy/sandbank/README.md

 Sandbank supports saving data on the client or server (or both).
 It just depends on where you call the code from.
 By default, saving on the client is not allowed, but this can be enabled in `Config.cs`.

+### Backups

+Sandbank supports backups and these are enabled by default.
+Backup settings can be configured in `Config.cs`.

 ### File obfuscation

 Sandbank supports file obfuscation, which can be enabled in `Config.cs`.
 This makes the saved data files unreadable and uneditable.
 This is useful if you are saving data on the client and don't want them to be able to see or change it.